 There are many types of Columbines

 Since I live in the Mid-Atlantic I primarily focus on Aquilegia Canadensis, or Eastern Red Columbine.
-That is the native variety where I live, so it has evolved to thrive out here.
+This is the native variety where I live, and it has evolved to thrive out here.
 But there are many beautiful varieties that are native throughout the USA.
 A few that come to mind are the blue/purple varieties of Auilegia Aplina or Olympica, and the yellow variety Aquilegia chrysantha.
 Your local garden center likely has several in stock throughout the Spring/Summer, and there many different seed varieties available.

 How long do Columbines live?

 Columbines are classified as a perennial, meaning they should come back year after year.
 Some varieties act more like biennials, meaning that they grow the first year, bloom the second, and then die.
 So, it is always a good idea to leave some of the seedlings.
 But I’ve had mine live for at least 3 years, and if they come back for a fourth I will be sure to update this article.
 There is plenty of variation in nature, so it probably depends on the species more than anything.